paulinagacek/paulinagacek/README.md

 ### Hi there 👋

-🔭 I’m currently working on the project called **Physicist's Toolbox**

-🤔 I’m trying to pass the 1st term
+🤔 Happily passed 1st term, trying to pass the 2nd one.

 📫 How to reach me: